Table of Contents

 - A huge mass of ocean water flowed to fill in the gap that was being created by the displacement.

 - This marked the withdrawal of the water mass from the coastlines of the landmasses in the south and Southeast Asia.

-- Tsunami traveled at a speed of about 800 km. per hour, comparable to speed of commercial aircraft and completely washed away some of the islands in the Indian ocean.
+- Tsunami travelled at a speed of about 800 km. per hour, comparable to speed of commercial aircraft and completely washed away some of the islands in the Indian ocean.

-- Tsunami waves traveled up to a depth of 3 km from the coast killing more than 10,000 people and affected more than lakh of houses.
+- Tsunami waves travelled up to a depth of 3 km from the coast killing more than 10,000 people and affected more than lakh of houses.